preetoshii/foreigners/launchpad/LAUNCHPAD_SPEC.md

 *Everything runs in the browser.
 The server just serves files.*

 - **Parser** — *The translator.*
-  Reads your `.foreigners` script and turns it into data the computer understands.
+  Reads your `.episode` script and turns it into data the computer understands.
 Like translating a recipe written in English into step-by-step instructions a robot can follow.
 "Mario says hello with a happy emotion" becomes structured data the engine can work with.

 - **Asset Discovery** — *The inventory checker.*
   Reads a list of what characters, emotions, and locations you have available.
 Like checking what ingredients are in your kitchen before cooking.
 "Okay, we have Mario with happy/sad/angry, and Luigi with happy/neutral..."